Christian Cardell Corbet: Activism

-Works
+Subjects

-In 2000 Corbet sculpted Dame Jane Goodall from life in Toronto, Ontario, Canada.
+In 2000, Corbet sculpted Dame Jane Goodall from life in Toronto, Ontario, Canada.

-In 2010 Corbet sculpted an official portrait bust of Vice Admiral Charles Kingsmill and in 2011 Chief Petty Officer Max Bernays for the Royal Canadian Navy among numerous others.
+In 2010, Corbet sculpted an official portrait bust of Vice Admiral Charles Kingsmill and in 2011 Chief Petty Officer Max Bernays for the Royal Canadian Navy, among numerous others.

 In 2011, the National Museum of Ireland acquired a forensic facial reconstruction of an Irish-born Canadian soldier from World War I named Thomas Lawless, also known as the Avion I Project as sculpted by Christian Corbet.

 In 2013, a bust by Corbet of Prince Philip, Duke of Edinburgh was unveiled.
 The sculpture was created in Buckingham Palace and was commissioned by The Royal Canadian Regiment.

+By 2016, Corbet had completed portrait busts of Vice-Admiral Ralph Hennessy, Commander Adelaide Sinclair and Midshipman William Palmer for the Royal Canadian Navy.

+In 2016, Corbet created a bronze portrait bust of Canadian aviation pioneer J. A. D. McCurdy.

+In 2016, Corbet created a portrait bust of Newfoundland Royal Naval Reservist Able Seaman Leander Green, DSM, as part of his series honouring figures from Canadian naval history.
+Two editions were produced: one is displayed at the Naval Museum of Halifax, while the other is permanently displayed at the town hall in Sunnyside, Newfoundland and Labrador.

 In 2017, Corbet created a sculpture of Robert the Bruce, based on casts of the skull.
 Andrew Nelson of the University of Western Ontario determined that King Robert the Bruce did not die of leprosy.
 The sculpture is in the permanent collection of Stirling Smith Art Gallery and Museum.

+In September 2018, Corbet’s portrait sculpture of neuropsychologist Brenda Milner was unveiled during the Brenda Milner Centennial Symposium at the Montreal Neurological Institute and Hospital.

-In 2018 Corbet sculpted from life sittings in the Supreme Court of Canada The Right Honourable Beverley McLachlin.
+In 2018, Corbet sculpted from life sittings in the Supreme Court of Canada The Right Honourable Beverley McLachlin.

-In 2018 Corbet along with Vice Admiral Mark Norman of the Royal Canadian Navy unveiled the official portrait of Able Seaman Leander Greene at the Canadian War Museum.
+In 2018, Corbet along with Vice Admiral Mark Norman of the Royal Canadian Navy unveiled the official portrait of Able Seaman Leander Greene at the Canadian War Museum.

 Corbet has also sculpted a portrait of General Romeo Dallaire and former Chief of Defence Staff Jonathan Vance.

-In 2020 Corbet sculpted a portrait of the late Queen Elizabeth II for the Platinum Jubilee.
+In 2020, Corbet sculpted a portrait of Queen Elizabeth II for the Platinum Jubilee.

-In 2020 Corbet made preliminary sketches and maquette miniature of a proposed public statue of HM Queen Elizabeth II which was announced in the House of Lords.
+In 2020, Corbet made preliminary sketches and maquette miniature of a proposed public statue of HM Queen Elizabeth II which was announced in the House of Lords.

-In 2022 Corbet was commissioned to sculpt an authorized forensic facial reconstruction of King Tutankhamun for the 100th anniversary of the discovery of his tomb.
+In 2022, Corbet was commissioned to sculpt an authorized forensic facial reconstruction of King Tutankhamun for the 100th anniversary of the discovery of his tomb.
 Corbet and the sculpture were featured in a 2-hour movie on PBS Tutankhamun Allies and Enemies which aired in 2022.

-In 2022 Corbet produced and directed a memorial tribute to the late HM Queen Elizabeth II for the Royal Canadian Navy.
+In 2022, Corbet produced and directed a memorial tribute to the late Queen Elizabeth II for the Royal Canadian Navy.

+In 2026, Corbet sculpted and donated a portrait sculpture of HM King Charles III, commissioned by the Royal Canadian Navy to commemorate the King’s coronation, to the Government of Ontario Art Collection.